EdAlegrid/file-integrity-monitoring/README.md

 <br>

-In this example, we will monitor a file in the *remote device* from a *client* application.
+In this example, we will monitor a file in the *remote device* using a *client* application.

 You do not need to enable FIM from the browser interface for self-managed file monitoring.